Igalia/wpewebkit.org/about/exploring.md

   * Stable: [Raspberry Pi OS image, 32-bit, with WPE](https://wk-contrib.igalia.com/debian/images/wpe-raspbian.img.zip), works with RPi models 3B, 3B+ and 4
   * Nightly build: [Raspberry Pi OS image, 32-bit, with WPE](https://wk-contrib.igalia.com/debian/images/nightly/wpe-raspbian.img.zip), works with RPi models 3B, 3B+ and 4

+* [Install with Balena]({{'/about/balena-wpe.html' | url}}): If there is support in [Balena](https://www.balena.io/) for your current hardware then it can be another easy way to let you explore WPE, and use the extra possibilities provided in the Balena ecosystem.

 If you find any problem with the packages or images, or want to know more about optimizing WPE for your hardware or use cases, please [contact us]({{'/code' | url}}).